Skip to main content

 Appeals and Grievances

-At Blue Cross and Blue Shield of Illinois (BCSBIL), we take great pride in ensuring that you receive the care you need.
-But if you have a complaint about how we handle any services provided to you, you can file a grievance or an appeal.
+At Blue Cross and Blue Shield of Illinois, we take pride in making sure you get the care you need.
+But if you have a complaint about how we handle any services provided to you, you can file an appeal or grievance.

 An appeal is a way for you to ask for someone to review our actions.
 You might want to file an appeal if BCBSIL: